imLinguin/comet/docs/steamdeck/USAGE.md

 ## Use with Heroic

+> [!NOTE]
+> Starting with Heroic 2.15.0, comet will be setup automatically for every GOG game by Heroic itself.

 1. Install Comet and its shortcut script.
 (See the installation steps above.)
 2. In Heroic Games Launcher, set the `comet_shortcut.sh` as a script that is going to be ran before the game (Game Settings > Advanced > Scripts)
 4. Launch the game through either Desktop or Game Mode!